CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 ### Task 3: Set up Local Infrastructure

 In this task, You will set up the local infrastructure using Dotnet .
-You'll be wokring with three docker images:fabrikam-init, fabrikam-api, and fabrikam-web.
+You'll be working with three docker images: fabrikam-init, fabrikam-api, and fabrikam-web.

 1. Open a **New Terminal** in the Visual Studio Code by selecting **Terminal (1)** and then on **New Terminal (2)**.

    ![](media/2dgn44.png "New Repository Creation Form")

-1. Click on the **drop-down** ***(1)*** button next to powershell aand select **Command Prompt** from the list.
+1. Click on the **drop-down** ***(1)*** button next to PowerShell and select **Command Prompt** from the list.
 A new command Prompt terminal will be opened.

    ![](media/2dgn45.png)